-- The department leaves any CT's coded for the current SNAP time clock.
-They must remain until the new time clock begins. - If any ABAWDs are not receiving SNAP on the case due to a SNAP time limit disqualification, the department asks if they would like SNAP for that individual and restores them to the case effective the first of the following month.
+- SSP leaves any CTs coded for the current SNAP time clock.
+They must remain until the new time clock begins. - If any ABAWDs are not receiving SNAP on the case due to a SNAP time limit disqualification, SSP asks if they would like SNAP for that individual and restores them to the case effective the first of the following month.

-Reporting Exemptions from the SNAP Time Limit
+Reporting exemptions from the SNAP time limit

-When an ABAWD reports a change in circumstance that qualifies as an exemption from the SNAP Time Limit, there is no longer a need for that individual to fulfill the work-related activities for the SNAP time limit.
+When an ABAWD reports a change in circumstance that qualifies as an exemption from the SNAP time limit, there is no longer a need for that individual to fulfill the work-related activities for the SNAP time limit.

-- The department reminds the individual they may continue to work with a STEP in pursuing their training or career goals. - The department leaves any CT's coded for the current SNAP time clock.
-They must remain until the new time clock begins. - The department updates any coding, especially Work Registrant coding, to match the new circumstance. - If that individual ABAWD is not receiving SNAP on the case due to a SNAP time limit disqualification, the department asks if they would like SNAP and restores them to the case effective the first of the following month.
+- SSP reminds the individual they may continue to work with a STEP in pursuing their training or career goals. - SSP leaves any CTs coded for the current SNAP time clock.
+They must remain until the new time clock begins. - SSP updates any coding, especially work registrant coding, to match the new circumstance. - If that individual ABAWD is not receiving SNAP on the case due to a SNAP time limit disqualification, SSP asks if they would like SNAP and restores them to the case effective the first of the following month.

-Moving into a SNAP Time Limit area, Youngest child turns 18, SNAP TL exemption ends, all minors move out of the filing group
+Moving into a SNAP time limit area, youngest child turns 18, SNAP TL exemption ends, all minors move out of the filing group

-When an individual has no exemption from the SNAP Time Limit due to a change, the department uses the following evaluation process:
+When an individual has no exemption from the SNAP time limit due to a change, SSP uses the following evaluation process:

-Make a courtesy contact to screen individuals for exemption from the SNAP Time Limit.
+Make a courtesy contact to screen individuals for exemption from the SNAP time limit.

-- If exemption found, Work Reg code is updated and narrated. - Any retroactive CT months remain coded on this person on the FSUP and SNAP TL screens. - If exemption not found (including not being able to reach the individual), based on the information known and reported to DHS: - Step 1: If reached the ABAWD, discuss the SNAP time limit, its exemptions and if not exempt, the choice to use three counting months or to do the work-related activities. - Step 2: Work Reg code updated to a C,
+- If exemption is found, Work Reg code is updated and narrated. - Any retroactive CT months remain coded on this person on the FSUP and SNAP TL screens. - If exemption is not found (including not being able to reach the individual), based on the information known and reported to DHS: - Step 1: If reached the ABAWD, discuss the SNAP time limit, its exemptions and, if not exempt, the choice to use three counting months or to do the work-related activities.

-- Step 3: Code any retroactive CT months on FSUP and SNAP TL screens and NOTM FSWCT1I is sent (if applies), - Step 4: Create the appropriate non-JOBS case plan in TRACS, - Step 5: The OED referral is completed in iMatchSkills Scheduling tool (with workfare hours per FLSA), - Step 6: Mail the forms 7280F, 854, and OED appt notice with the DHS210ABW informing the ABAWD you have attempted to reach the. - Step 7: The above is narrated.
+- Step 2: Work Reg code updated to a C. - Step 3: Code any retroactive CT months on FSUP and SNAP TL screens and NOTM FSWCT1I is sent (if applies). - Step 4: Create the appropriate non-JOBS case plan in TRACS. - Step 5: The OED referral is completed in iMatchSkills Scheduling tool (with workfare hours per FLSA). - Step 6: Mail the forms 7280F, 0854, and OED appointment notice with the DHS 0210ABW informing the ABAWD you have attempted to reach them. - Step 7: The above is narrated.